hamzehnasajpour/Embedded-Linux/test.md

 * All in one script.
 * Don't forget to put your name somewhere in the script.
 As comment or as a message which will be print or .....
 * It will take just 10 minutes to write. ;)
+* Send it till Friday the day before our weekly session.

 A so simple script, please write and send it via email to `hamzeh.nasajpour@gmail.com`.